1. Webhooks

 Assignment Processing

-The system allocates pre-warmed accounts from the available pool
+The system allocates from the available pool

 This is faster than creating new accounts from scratch